 Another possibility — more arduous but also more appealing, in some respects — is to go directly to the people with a state ballot initiative, which, if successful, would have the force of law.

-Either way, The Emperor's Bridge Campaign intends to sponsor or co-sponsor a legislative effort to name the Bay Bridge for Emperor Norton either in 2018, the bicentennial of the Emperor's birth in 1818, or in 2022, the 150th anniversary the Emperor's proclamations setting out the original vision for the bridge in 1872.
+Either way, The Emperor's Bridge Campaign now intends to sponsor or co-sponsor a legislative effort to name the Bay Bridge for Emperor Norton either in 2019, the 160th anniversary of Joshua Norton’s original Proclamation declaring himself Emperor on 17 September 1859, or in 2022, the 150th anniversary the Emperor's proclamations setting out the original vision for the bridge in 1872.

 Whether by resolution or by proposition, naming legislation would seek simply to add "Emperor Norton Bridge" as an honorary name for the San Francisco-Oakland Bay Bridge system.
 This "co-name" would stand alongside the original name.
 It would not seek to "rename" the bridge.
 Nor would it seek to remove either the names "San Francisco-Oakland Bay Bridge," for the bridge as a whole, or "Willie L. Brown, Jr., Bridge," for the bridge's Western crossing.